Hamirsar Lake

 Hamirsar Lake is a man-made lake situated in the centre of Bhuj, the headquarters of Kutch district (Kachchh) in the Indian state of Gujarat.

 History

-Hamirsar lake is a 450-year-old lake named after Jadeja ruler Rao Hamir (1472-1524), the founder of Bhuj.
+Hamirsar Lake is a 450-year-old lake named after the Jadeja ruler Rao Hamir (1472-1524), the founder of Bhuj.
 The lake was built during the reign of Rao Khengarji I (1548–1585), the founder of the Jadeja dynasty in Cutch, who named it after his father Rao Hamir.
-Rao Khengarji I chose this place as an oasis in saline and arid Kutch and, over several decades, developed canals and tunnels to bring water from three river systems and recharge the aquifer, to fulfill the needs of Bhuj, which he had declared the capital of his kingdom in 1549.
+Rao Khengarji I chose this place as an oasis in saline and arid Kutch and, over several decades, developed canals and tunnels to bring water from three river systems and recharge the aquifer, to meet the needs of Bhuj, which he had declared the capital of his kingdom in 1549.